Profile of the School of Media Arts, The Royal Danish Academy of Fine Arts

 While the rapid development of technological infrastructure, deterritorialized access to knowledge and new possibilities for horizontal organisation have enabled the formation of communication channels across cultural and geographical boundaries, they have also reproduced, or even reinforced pre-existing social hierarchies and in return led to disinformation, new surveillance methods and the catastrophic extractivism of data and natural resources.
 This paradoxical landscape not only reconfigures paradigms of knowledge, social relations and our orientation in space and time, but also re-defines the ways in which we see, hear and feel: the domain of art and culture.

-The School of Media Art engages a range of media (such as film, video installation, sound, immersive realities, performative practices and writing) articulated at the intersection of a wide range of disciplines, including, but not limited to media theory, philosophy, anthropology, history, linguistics, psychoanalysis, information theory, and sociology.
+The field of Media Art comprises a range of media including film, video, installation, sound, immersive and virtual realities, and performative practices.
+It is articulated at the intersection of a wide range of disciplines, including, but not limited to media theory, philosophy, anthropology, history, linguistics, psychoanalysis, information theory, cybernetics and sociology.

 The mnemonic function of Media Art and its engagement with time and temporality direct attention to the politics of memory, revisions of history, mapping our radically shifting realities, and proposing alternative visions and imaginaries.
 It propels the artist and the viewer to position themselves in relation to the past, the present and the future.